nevernervous78/nirpyresearch/README.md

 ### ABS_plastic.csv
 Used in the following posts:
 * [Optimal spectra smoothing with Fourier ring correlation](https://nirpyresearch.com/optimal-spectra-smoothing-fourier-ring-correlation/)

+### Incombustible Material NIR.csv
+Kindly provided by S. D'Hyon.
+About 60 samples with varying "incombustible content".
+Mix is coal and calcium carbonate.
+The data is raw and unmodified using a ChemWiz-ADK NIR spectrometer.

 ## Snippets
 Whatever piece of code that can be of general use or will not make it in the last versions of the posts will be (in time) posted here.